click on the menu below to navigate this site

 Thursday, August 07, 2008: Watertown, New York

-Could it be this power plant is generating all the cloud?
+Could it be this power plant is generating all the clouds?

-We were scheduled to fly to Swanton-Franklin, Vermont but thunderstorms limited our flight today to Watertown, New York.
+We were scheduled to fly to Swanton-Franklin, Vermont, but thunderstorms limited our flight today to Watertown, New York.
 So we were able to make some progress on our quest.
 The flight was filled with rain showers and cumulus clouds, but nothing that hindered us.
-We landed without incident and were soon picked up by the hotel shuttle which was driven by two sweet old women.
-They told us they had been working at the hotel for 21 years and many other stories of local interest.
+We landed without incident and were soon picked up by the hotel shuttle, which was driven by two sweet elderly women.
+They told us they had been working at the hotel for 21 years and shared many other stories of local interest.

-We went for a walk after settling into our hotel room but there just isn"t much to Watertown.
+We went for a walk after settling into our hotel room, but there just isn't much to Watertown.
 It seems to be one main road with a few grocery stores and one or two strip malls.
-Late in the afternoon thunderstorms tore through the region with much rain, thunder, and lightening.
+Late in the afternoon, thunderstorms tore through the region with heavy rain, thunder, and lightning.
 I am concerned about our next flight tomorrow as we head further northeast into more remote areas.

 Watertown Flight Video